-Additional funding has been provided by the Department for Levelling Up, Housing and Communities (DLUCH) for homeless services.
-More accommodation and support has been commissioned to cope with increased demand and additional staff have been recruited to the Housing Options Team.
-However, demand for emergency accommodation has remained high with the shortage of appropriate move on accommodation exacerbating the issue.
+- Additional funding has been provided by the Ministry of Housing, Communities and Local Government (MHCLG) for homeless services.
+More accommodation and support has been commissioned to cope with increased demand and additional staff have been recruited to the Housing Options Team. - However, demand for emergency accommodation has remained high with the shortage of appropriate move on accommodation exacerbating the issue.
+A new Preventing Homelessness and Rough Sleeping Strategy 2025-2030 has been developed to address these issues.